rlew631/java_resume_builder/README.md

 # java_resume_builder

+-- update!
+Project dropped in favor of typescript version

 finding a way to make a resume PDF from json which is able to be parsed by tools like https://resume-parser.vercel.app/

 currently just a sample website created using: https://spring.io/guides/gs/handling-form-submission/